GeoVLMath: Enhancing Geometry Reasoning in Vision-Language Models via Cross-Modal Reward for Auxiliary Line Creation: Experimental Setup

 \textbf{SFT Stage.} The SFT phase is conducted using the \texttt{LLaMA-Factory} framework~\citep{llama_factory}.
 For Qwen2.5-VL-7B, we train the model for 5 epochs with a per-device batch size of 2 and a gradient accumulation step of 8 (effective batch size of 16).
 We use the AdamW optimizer with a learning rate of 2e-5 and apply a cosine learning rate scheduler with a warmup ratio of 0.1.
 The model is trained in \texttt{bf16} precision.
 Vision and projection modules are frozen during this stage, while the language model remains unfrozen.
 For Qwen2.5-VL-3B, we adopt the same training configuration as the 7B variant, except learning rate and training epochs.
 Specifically, Qwen2.5-VL-3B is trained for 5 epochs with a learning rate of 3e-5.

-\textbf{RL Stage.} The RL phase is performed using the \texttt{EasyR1} framework~\citep{EasyR1} with the GRPO algorithm.
-For the Qwen2.5-VL-7B model, training and validation data are loaded from Parquet files containing question-diagram pairs, with a maximum response length of 8192.
-Both rollout and validation batch size are set to 16.
+\textbf{RL Stage.} For the Qwen2.5-VL-7B model, both training and validation data are loaded from Parquet files containing question-diagram pairs.
+The maximum response length is set to 8,192 tokens, and both the rollout and validation batch sizes are set to 16.
 The actor is optimized using AdamW (learning rate 2e-6, weight decay 1e-2, no warmup).
 KL regularization is applied using the \texttt{low\_var\_kl} penalty with a coefficient of 1e-2.
 Training runs for 6 epochs using \texttt{bf16} precision, with gradient checkpointing and partial FSDP offloading enabled for memory efficiency.

 \emph{Rewards.} The overall reward is the sum of a cross-modal auxiliary-line consistency reward and a final-answer accuracy reward, where the auxiliary-line component is weighted by $\alpha$ = 0.1.
 For Qwen2.5-VL-3B, we adopt the same RL configuration as the 7B model, with adjustments to the batch size and the number of training epochs.
 Specifically, Qwen2.5-VL-3B is trained for 4 epochs with a batch size of 8.